zgosalvez/github-actions-merge-and-stop/README.md

 Create a workflow `.yml` file in your `.github/workflows` directory.
 An [example workflow](#common-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs
-All of these inputs are required
+All of these inputs are required.
+For more information on these inputs, see the [Workflow syntax for GitHub Actions](https://docs.github.com/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith)

 - `method`: The merging method to use.
 Currently supports `''` and `squash`.
 Optional.
 Default: `''`
 - `reference`: The branch/commit reference to merge into the current branch.
 For example, `origin/${{ github.head_ref }}`